Summarize a PDF document using machine learning and natural language processing

 Now, activate it.

-- On macOS/Linux:
+-

-Next, you’ll need a couple of libraries: pdfplumber for extracting text from PDFs, and transformers with torch for summarization.
-Install them with:
+Next, you’ll need a couple of libraries: pdfplumber

 pip install pdfplumber transformers torch

-1. Verify the Installation
+Verify the installation

 Ensure everything is installed correctly by checking if you can import the libraries:

-from transformers import BartTokenizer, BartForConditionalGeneration
+import pdfplumber from transformers import BartTokenizer, BartForConditionalGeneration import torch

-Extract and Summarize Text from a PDF
+Extract and summarize text from a PDF

 Now that you’re set up, it’s time for the fun part: extracting text from a PDF and summarizing it with just a few lines of code.